SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoIdentityPoolRoleAttachmentMappingRule.md

----
-layout: glossary
-title: Add-VSCognitoIdentityPoolRoleAttachmentMappingRule
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCognitoIdentityPoolRoleAttachmentMappingRule

 ## SYNOPSIS
-Adds an AWS::Cognito::IdentityPoolRoleAttachment.MappingRule resource property to the template
+Adds an AWS::Cognito::IdentityPoolRoleAttachment.MappingRule resource property to the template.
+Defines how to map a claim to a role ARN.

 ## SYNTAX